Amheisern/JurassicPark/README.md

   data
   class for dinos
   class for dino data base
-  -- method to quit
+  -- method to quit Q
-  -- method for Remove
+  -- method for Remove R
-  -- method for Add
+  -- method for Add A
-  -- method for find
+  -- method for find F
-  -- method for transfer (update)
+  -- method for transfer T (update)
   -- method to display # of herb and carnivores
   -- method to show all properties of a dino object method